 WWII Home Front Museum: This exhibit was opened in December of 2018 and is already a must-do on your next St. Simons trip.
 “Developed by Coastal Georgia Historical Society and designed by Gallagher & Associates, lead exhibit designer at the National World War II Museum in New Orleans, the Home Front Museum details this region’s multifaceted role during the war.
 Galleries of immersive exhibits recreate iconic home front scenes such as an A & P Food storefront and a military recruitment office.
 Interactive experiences allow visitors to try their hand at plane spotting, directing fighter pilot squadrons using radar technology, and building and joining the crew of a Liberty ship.”

 String of Pearls (formerly the Cloister Belle): The best way to take in the Golden Isles is from the water.
 Book sunset wine cruises, private charters + more aboard the String of Pearls.
 This 71′ long beauty is built of mahogany and teak, weighs 40 tons, and used to race Jack Kennedy’s sport fisherman on Cape Cod Bay.
-Pssst, numerous celebrities such as Bruce Springsteen, Brad Pitt, Pierce Brosnan, Harrison Ford, many statesman and a couple of princesses have enjoyed the boat over the years – indulge in your fancy side, you’re in great company.
+Pssst, numerous celebrities such as Bruce Springsteen, Brad Pitt, Pierce Brosnan, Harrison Ford, many statesmen, and a couple of princesses have enjoyed the boat over the years – indulge in your fancy side, you’re in great company.

 The Tinted Tide: This paint-your-own pottery studio located here on the island offering walk-in painting all day, every day.
 Additionally, they host classes of various other art forms throughout the year.
-In the spring and summer they offer kids camps, in addition to monthly Ladies Nights where women can bring food, wine, and friends.
-They are also available for all kinds of parties, including showers, and work group events too.
+In the spring and summer, they offer kids camps, in addition to monthly Ladies Nights where women can bring food, wine, and friends.
+They are also available for all kinds of parties, including showers, and workgroup events too.